 We understand individuals who intern with us have other constraints on their time.
 We require interns work 10 hours/week in the fall or spring semesters and 20 hours/week in the summers.
 Your schedule must fit within normal business hours and be approved by your supervisor.
-We ask that you work a regular schedule (i.e., the same times each week of the program) and that you don’t work extra-long (+8 hours) or short (less than 2 hours) shifts at any given time.
+We ask that you work a regular schedule (i.e., the same times each week of the program) and that you don’t work extra-long (more than 8 hours) or short (less than 2 hours) shifts at any given time.

 Are your internships paid?

 Yes!
 Students will receive a $3,000 stipend during the summer semesters, and a $2,250 stipend during the spring and fall semesters.
-In addition, we invest heavily in mentoring and student development by keeping our supervisor to intern ratio extremely low.
-Additionally, each term we host a series of speaking events from professionals working in security, policy, and research to serve as learning opportunities for students looking to enter a similar field.
-Interns find these opportunities with our colleagues, funders, and alums extremely beneficial.
+In addition, we invest heavily in mentoring and student development by keeping our supervisor-to-intern ratio extremely low.
+Additionally, each term we host a series of speaking events from professionals working in security, policy and research to serve as learning opportunities for students looking to enter a similar field.
+Interns find these opportunities with our colleagues, funders and alums extremely beneficial.
 In addition, the University of Maryland has several opportunities for UMD students to apply for unpaid internship stipends.
 Click here for more information.